lucolvin/Final_Project_COMP-150_SP24/README.md

 - 'a' for left
 - 'd' for right

+- Uppercase letter and arrow keys are also now supported

 The goal is to combine tiles until you create a tile with the number 2048.

 ## How to Run